 Businesses that struggle and often fail do so because they don’t get right down to the root cause of the problem.
 If you did keep delving down, you would finally reach the ultimate cause.
 And if you looked for commonalities amongst these causes you would be able to narrow them down to 1 or more of only 3 possible causes.

 You either didn’t create and implement the right strategy and/or you didn’t set-up the right systems and processes that would allow you to step back and focus on delivering what your customers wanted and/or the right leadership skills and attributes weren’t in place to stay on course, keep relationships strong and people motivated and inspired.

-I know this might appear to be a huge leap from reasons to these 3 root causes, which is why I wrote the report, Why Most Businesses Fail, which you can download from my free membership site.
+I know this might appear to be a huge leap from reasons to these 3 root causes, which is why I wrote the report, Why Most Businesses Fail, which you can download from my library of free resource.

 In this report, I’ve used examples like this but have shown the logical steps that lead to these 3 root causes.
 I have studied many reasons behind why a business may struggle and fail and drilled down to root causes and each time the root cause has been either a lack of strategy, systems or leadership or a combination of all 3.

 Read the report and see for yourself and come up with your own reasons, then follow these logical steps and you too will reach these same root causes.